 Patient Requirements for Residential Treatment

-The Ridge is a residential rehab facility that provides supervision around the clock for those in recovery.
+The Ridge is a substance use disorder treatment facility that provides supervision around the clock for those in recovery.
 This means clients spend weeks and even months together with us and their peers, working toward sobriety.
 In order to provide a positive atmosphere for recovery, there are certain guidelines we must implement.
 Please note that our rules are designed to create a successful recovery experience for all our clients, which is why we require adherence.

-All patients must follow our patient handbook, which details guidelines for residential addiction treatment at The Ridge.
+All patients must follow our patient handbook, which details guidelines for all of our levels of care at The Ridge.
 Most of the guidelines are established and governed by ODADAS (Ohio Department of Alcohol and Drug Abuse Services).
 The rehab treatment program is regimented and focused to provide the best chance of long-term recovery.

-In order to be successful in residential rehab, we ask clients to follow our guidelines and be open to and accepting of advice from our staff.
-Clients who embrace our programming and are dedicated to rehab are much more likely to achieve sobriety and maintain that sobriety once they return home.
+In order to be successful in the program, we ask clients to follow our guidelines and be open to and accepting of advice from our staff.
+Clients who embrace the programming and are dedicated to rehab are much more likely to achieve sobriety and maintain that sobriety once they return home.

 Keys to success in recovery include: